-An additional option for installation is also available: a split system.
-In this configuration, the compute system would be in one room and the storage system located in the other room.
-That option is also explained in additional subparts in this section.
+For on-premises proposals, OLCF will provide data center space for the entire compute and I/O systems.
+An additional option for the installation of a split system exists.
+In this configuration, the compute system would be in one room and the storage system located in another room.

-The Offeror should indicate if their proposed system is specifically designed for one of these data centers.
+The Offeror should indicate if their proposed system is specifically designed for power/space/cooling to fit the OLCF parameters.